vangoghworldwide/linkedart/README.md

 These machine readable dates are important, for example to sort artworks on date of production.
 Optionally a textual description of the date can be provided with an *identified_by* relation on the timespan.

 #### Technique
-Technique relates to the way in which the artist used materials in order to create the art work.
-These terms will especially apply to, but are not limited to, works on paper.
+Technique relates to the way in which Van Gogh used materials in order to create the art work.
+For Van Gogh Worldwide, it specifically relates to a technique which is not apparent or can be deducted from the used materials.
+For example, for ‘oil on canvas’ it is not necessary to list the technique ‘painted’ (there is also a subject type stating the object is a ‘painting’).
+This is not the case for works on paper.
+Watercolor can be applied using various techniques.
+Those can be specified here.
+The term Technique is not limited to works on paper.
+It can be applied to any work of Vincent van Gogh, as long as the term is not redundant (as in case of the example ‘painted’).

 Relevant AAT-concepts:
 URI | Label